Loose Cannons (2010 film): Release

 Loose Cannons premiered on 13 February 2010 at the 60th Berlin International Film Festival.
 The following month, it was theatrically released in Italy, Switzerland and Turkey.
 On 28 April, the film was screened at the Tribeca Film Festival, earning the Special Jury Prize.
 A month later, Loose Cannons was shown at the Seattle International Film Festival.
 In the United States, it would also be screened at the Provincetown International Film Festival and Palm Springs International Film Festival in January 2011.

 Throughout 2010 and 2011, Loose Cannons was screened at film festivals such as Aruba International Film Festival, Moscow Film Festival, Durban International Film Festival, Festival do Rio and Ghent International Film Festival, and was theatrically released in France, Russia, Sweden, Germany, Poland, Austria, Portugal, Spain, Brazil, Hungary, Japan, Colombia, the Netherlands, Argentina and Philippines.
 In October 2010, the film was shown at the London Film Festival before being released in British cinemas.

+In 2021, Warner Brothers and Sincrone Produções produced a Brazilian remake entitled Quem Vai Ficar com Mário?
+(There's something about Mario).

 Reception

-Critical reception
+Critical response

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 71% based on 17 reviews and an average score of 5.5/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 72% based on 18 reviews and an average score of 5.9/10.